strudeljs/strudel-redux/README.md

 ```
 import { Component, Evt } from 'strudel';
-import { Subscribe, this.dispatch } from 'strudel-redux';
+import { Subscribe, dispatch } from 'strudel-redux';
 import { toggleStockStatus } from '../../actions/';

 @Subscribe({